Demirrr/ProtegeVibe/README.md

 # Protege Vibe

-Protege Vibe is a revolutionary fork of Protege that transforms knowledge graph engineering by leveraging large language models to automate boilerplate tasks.
-By integrating advanced AI capabilities, Protege Vibe makes ontology creation and management more intuitive and efficient.
+Protege Vibe is an attempt to automate boilerplate tasks of knowledge engineers.

 # Protege Desktop